See Through You

 See Through You is the sixth studio album by noise rock band A Place to Bury Strangers.
 It was released on February 4, 2022, by Dedstrange.

 Release

 On November 16, 2021, the band announced the release of the album, alongside the first single "Let's See Each Other".
 On December 7, the band released their second single "Hold On Tight".
 "I'm Hurt", the album's third single, was released on January 18, 2022.
 The single "I Disappear (When You're Near)" and its accompanying music video was released alongside the album on February 4, 2022.

+A remix album, See Through You: Rerealized, featuring versions by musicians including Andy Bell, Xiu Xiu and Sonic Boom, was released on June 2, 2023.

 Tour

 The band has announced a world tour from March 2022 to June 2022 in support of the album.

+Reception

+See Through You was acclaimed by critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 81, based on eight reviews, indicating "universal acclaim".